What is Spondylolisthesis?

 Spondylolisthesis may be the result of a stress fracture caused by overuse of the bones of the back in sports like weight lifting or gymnastics in children and teens.
 Older patients develop spondylolisthesis as a result of degenerative changes, like osteoporosis, that may cause stress fractures and result in forward slippage of the joint.
 When the discs within the intervertebral spaces are worn, spondylolisthesis may occur.

 If you suspect you have spondylolisthesis or if you have undiagnosed back pain or neurologic symptoms like those described above, call today for a consultation to assess and begin appropriate treatment to prevent further damage to your spine or spinal cord.
-We offer weekday and weekend appointments.
-You can find us at our conveniently located clinics in West Orange, Aberdeen, and Lyndhurst.
+Metropolitan Pain Consultants specializes in reducing and eliminating pain for our patients to help restore their ability to work and live as they desire.
+We strive to provide each patient with state of the art care in a compassionate and professional environment.
+You can find us in West Orange, Aberdeen, Clifton, and Lyndhurst.